 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-There is a small coffee shop selling a selection of hot drinks (coffee, tea and hot chocolate) as well as biscuits, crisps, cakes and ice-cream.
+There is a new coffee shop selling a selection of hot drinks (coffee, tea and hot chocolate) as well as sandwiches, biscuits, crisps, cakes and ice-cream.
 It is fully wheelchair accessible.

 No dogs allowed, although assistance dogs are welcome.